ESutton567/pands-project/README.md

 f, axes = plt.subplots(2, 2, figsize=(16, 16))
 ~~~

-* Next we add in the attributes of each plot and orientate then to the 2D grid figure<sup>32,33,34</sup>, add a title and output oto a png file
+* Next we add in the attributes of each plot and orientate then to the 2D grid figure<sup>32,33,34</sup>, add a title and output to a png file

 ~~~
 sns.boxplot(x='species', y='petal_length',hue = 'species',data=iris_data, ax=axes[0,0])